Kourtney Kardashian Wore Her Skimpiest Thong Bikini While Celebrating Daughter Penelope’s Birthday On A Yacht

 — Mirror Celeb (@MirrorCeleb) January 25, 2018

 Kourtney Kardashian’s thong bikini even managed to steal headlines away from her sister.
-Just a few hours before Kourtney’s vacation photos hit the internet, Kim Kardashian was getting attention for a provocative photo of herself with legs spread apart while holding a can of pineapple juice.
+Just a few hours before Kourtney’s vacation photos hit the internet, Kim Kardashian was getting attention for a provocative photo of herself while holding a can of pineapple juice in her lap.
 In the photo’s caption, Kim wrote, “Google the benefits of pineapple juice,” hinting at the juice’s effect on parts of the human anatomy.